TeoMendoza/3D-Brawler/README.md

 ## Overview

-3D Brawler is a fast paced, skill driven free-for-all brawler where up to 8-12 players clash in chaotic arenas.
-The game emphasizes mechanical precision and decision making, while remaining non-punishing thanks to rapid respawns.
-This balance encourages players to take risks, push aggressive plays, and create constant moments of excitement.
+3D Brawler is a fast-paced, skill-driven free-for-all arena fighter where up to 8–12 players collide in chaotic, ever-shifting battlegrounds.
+The game emphasizes mechanical precision and strategic decision making, while staying accessible and non-punishing through rapid respawns.
+This balance encourages bold plays, constant action, and high energy moments throughout every match.

-Matches are scored competitively, with each player’s rank determined by a blend of factors: kills, damage dealt, kill streaks, survival time, and more.
-This scoring system rewards diverse playstyles, whether dominating through raw eliminations, consistently applying pressure, or mastering survivability.
-Victory isn’t just about landing the final blow, but about excelling across multiple dimensions of combat.
+Progress is measured through a dynamic scoring system that tracks multiple performance factors, including kills, damage dealt, kill streaks, and survival time.
+This approach rewards diverse playstyles: dominating through eliminations, applying consistent pressure, or excelling in survivability.
+Victory comes not just from landing final blows, but from consistently performing across all aspects of combat.

-While the fighting is grounded in realistic physics, variety comes not only from abilities and movement options but also from the arenas themselves.
-Each environment shapes battles differently, creating new opportunities for positioning, improvisation, and surprising comebacks.
-Players must learn to outplay opponents while also adapting to the shifting dynamics of the stage, ensuring every match feels unpredictable, chaotic, and skillful.
+Though combat is grounded in realistic physics, variety emerges from both character abilities and the arenas themselves.
+Each stage introduces unique dynamics that shape fights in different ways, creating opportunities for creative positioning, improvisation, and dramatic comebacks.
+The result is gameplay that feels unpredictable, chaotic, and deeply skillful, ensuring no two matches ever play out the same.

 ---